Digital X-rays Norlane Geelong

 Periapical X-rays concentrate on two complete teeth, from the root to crown.

 Extraoral X-rays may be used when your Norlane dentist thinks there might be problems in areas outside of the teeth and gums, like the jaw.

 Dental X-rays require no specific preparations.
 You only need to brush your teeth before your X-ray appointment.
 That creates a cleaner environment for those working inside your mouth.
 X-rays are usually performed before cleanings.

-At Norlane Dental Surgery, you’ll sit in a chair with an apron across your chest.
+At Norlane Dental Aesthetics and Implants, you’ll sit in a chair with an apron across your chest.
 The X-ray machine is placed alongside your head to take and record images of your teeth and whole mouth.

 Your dental hygienist will help you through each step of the procedure.
 Hold still while the pictures are being taken and recorded.
 Spacers will be shifted and adjusted in your mouth to capture the proper images.